 And Terminal 4 also known as the International Terminal, was initiated by a Concorde visit in 1983.
 Since 2005, T4 had been going through redesigns and a significant extension planned by PGAL/Zyscovich joint endeavor.

-Rent a limousine to Fort Lauderdale International airport here.
+Rent a Fort Lauderdale International Airport limousine here.